Spoorthi2004574/Citizen-Helping-Portal/readme.md

 ## 📌 Features

 - Searchable list of government documents and certificates
-- Categorized guides: Identity Documents, Financial Documents, Travel Documents
+- Categorized guides: Identity Documents, Financial Documents, Travel Documents and other Eligibility Based Documents
 - Step-by-step instructions for applying both online and offline
 - Document checklists and FAQs for each guide
 - Links to official government portals